 No. I use positive reinforcement and behavior science–based approaches that prioritize emotional safety, learning, and trust.
 This work focuses on teaching skills and supporting behavior change without intimidation or force.

 Yes.
 Virtual sessions are available via Zoom and can be a great option for coaching, behavior consultations, and ongoing support.
-In-person services are available for clients in Oakland, Berkeley, San Leandro, and Albany.
+In-person services are available for clients in Oakland, Piedmont, Berkeley, Lamorinda, and the Grrenhaven-Pocket area of Sacramento.

-Once I receive your request for a comprehensive consultation, I will reach out to schedule a 15 minute phone call.
+Once I receive your request, I will reach out to schedule a 15 minute phone call.
 This call will allow me to gather some additional information, allow you to ask questions, and allow us to decide on the best way to move forward.

 The best first step is to request an initial consultation.
 From there, we can determine what type of support makes the most sense for you and your dog.

-Whether working together in person or virtually, the goal is the same: to help dogs and humans gain confidence, resiliency, skills, knowledge, and build a solid relationship of trust, for puppies, adult and senior dogs.
+Whether working together in person or virtually, the goal is the same: to help dogs and humans gain confidence, resiliency, skills, knowledge, and build a solid relationship of trust, for puppies, adult and senior dogs, and for growing families.

-Serving Oakland, Piedmont, Berkeley, Lamorinda, and clients via Zoom.
+Serving Oakland, Piedmont, Berkeley, Lamorinda, Sacramento, and clients via Zoom.

 Logo by Vanessa Zucker